mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 ```

 As you can see there are multiple `FROM` clauses.
 Each one discards the previous image so the final `final` image is small.

+Note, it's quite common to see just the .csproj file copied first for the restore phase, then the rest of the `src` contents copied for the build.
+This will give you smaller, more efficient, layer cacheing.
+Although if you are using an ephemeral build server such as GitHub Actions, there's probably little to be gained.
+Personally I like to keep things simple.

 Build the image with docker build: